 12 NBA Handicapping Betting Tips from Expert NBA Handicappers

 Doc's Sports Services is the most trusted and well-respected sports information company in the United States.
-Below you will find a list of 12 NBA handicappers doing some of the most detailed NBA handicapping in the country, and our service is second-to-none in terms of both results and customer relations.
+Below you will find a list of 12 NBA handicappers doing some of the most detailed NBA handicapping in the country for winning NBA Expert Picks, and our service is second-to-none in terms of both results and customer relations.
 In our fifth decade of existence, Doc's Sports is the gold standard in the sports information industry.

 Here are 12 NBA handicapping tips from our team of experts:

 DOC'S SPORTS - The NBA totals market is one of the most profitable aspects of NBA handicapping.
 For evidence of this, just compare the opening lines to the closing lines each night in the NBA - the totals numbers always move more drastically than the sides.
 Most common NBA bettors play sides and don't even mess around with totals.
 Sharp bettors are the people mostly playing totals.
 We like to follow beat writers for all the NBA teams.
 We check for new content on the Web sites of local papers, and most NBA beat writers are Twitter maniacs, so there is often the case where a team might try out a different style and pace in the middle of the season.
 If you can get in front of a trend like that before the general public, it can be very profitable.
 One example is the Orlando Magic a couple years ago.
 This was a strong defensive team and a horrible offensive squad for most of the early part of the season.
 At one point in the season they decided to play at the fastest pace in the NBA and really open the offense up.
 Of course, their scores skyrocketed, mostly for the opposition as they stopped playing any defense, and those of us that were vigilant reaped the benefits.
 This experiment in Orlando was short-lived, but this is a perfect example of how keeping up with team news can benefit your bankroll from a profit perspective.